How Long Does it Take to Get Addicted to Methadone

 Methadone can be addictive, especially when abused.

 Any time an individual abuses a drug by snorting it or injecting it, addiction can come on more quickly.
 The same goes for methadone.
 Those who abuse it via one of these methods are more likely to become addicted more quickly because they are receiving the effects faster and in a more potent dose.
 Then, the effects will wear off after being extremely intense and the individual will be likely to want more.
 Once addicted, a person will likely need professional treatment to stop using methadone.
 We can help you find that treatment.
-Call 800-678-5931(Who Answers?) toll free today.
+Call 800-678-5931(Paid Advertiser) toll free today.

 Addicted to Other Substances